mcu-tools/mcuboot/docs/index.md

 ## Overview

-MCUBoot is a secure bootloader for 32-bit MCUs.
-The goal of MCUBoot is to define a common infrastructure for the bootloader, system flash layout on microcontroller systems, and to provide a secure bootloader that enables easy software upgrade.
+MCUboot is a secure bootloader for 32-bit MCUs.
+The goal of MCUboot is to define a common infrastructure for the bootloader, system flash layout on microcontroller systems, and to provide a secure bootloader that enables easy software upgrade.